damonallison/notes/edu/coursera/machine-learning/README.md

 sometimes isn't as important as how much data you have, feature selection, or how good you are at debugging / analysis.

+---
+---
+## Week 8:  Unsupervised Learning

+Unsupervised learning does *not* have labeled training examples.
+Clustering is an unsupervised learning algorithm which groups inputs into like clusters.

+We ask the algorithm to find the structure in data.

+Why clustering?

+* Market segmentation: which customers are alike?
+* Social network analysis: who are related?

+### k-Means Clustering

+* Group data into k clusters.
+* Repeat until ?
+  * Cluster assignment step.
+Assign each point to a centriod.
+  * Move centroid step.
+For each cluster, finid the mean and move to the new center.
+* When centroids do not change, you are done.

+#### Algorithm

+* k = number of clusters
+* Training set (x)

+* Randomly initializes k centroids
+* Repeat
+  * for i = 1:m
+    * find cluster centroid closest to x(i)
+  * For k = 1:K
+    * Average (mean) of points assigned to k.
+Move to mean.
+  * Remove any centriods without any points assigned to it (very rare).

+What if the data set is not separated?
+(Linear)?
+K-means will still work.

+#### Optimization Objective

+k-Means
+* c(i) = the centroid to which x(i) is assigned.

+J(c(1), ... c(m)) = (1/m) * sum((x(i) - mu(i)) ^ 2)

+#### Random Initialization

+How to initialize cluster centroids?

+* Randomly pick `K` training examples, set mu(1-k) equal to these examples.

+* k-Means can end up at a local optima.
+* Try multiple random initializations / run k-means multiple times.
+Pick lowest cost.
+The higher `k`, the less likely multiiple iterations will help much.

+#### Choosing K

+* Most common: choose manually.
+You typically know how many clusters you want.

+* Elbow method
+  * Determine where `J` "elbows" for each `k`.
+Where it elbows is the optimal `k`.
+  * The elbow method doesn't really work like that.
+There is no "elbow".

+Homework

+How good do you want the image to look vs. how much do you want the image compressed?